francocurotto/YDDM-re/documentation/abilities_list.md

 ## EXODIA
 Wins the game if "R Leg of Forbidden", "L Leg of Forbidden", "L Arm of Forbidden" and "R Arm of Forbidden" are in dungeon and you control them.

+## DIMBUFFDEADTYPE (TYPE)
+For each dead monster of type TYPE add the attack and defense (original attack/deffense) of the dead monster to the summoned monster.

 # Continuous Abilities
 ## STOPFLY
 Stop all FLY abilities.